sosheskaz/sosheskaz.github.io/_posts/2017-03-07-XCode-CI-Article.md

 * Version Control System (VCS): The system used for tracking changes and version control.
 In this example, it is git/BitBucket.
-* CI ServerThe server that monitors the VCS and tells build agents when and what to run.
+* CI Server: The server that monitors the VCS and tells build agents when and what to run.
 * Build Agent: The computer that runs builds and tests, at the behest of the CI server.
 * Package Manager: From [Wikipedia](https://en.wikipedia.org/wiki/Package_manager): "A package manager or package management system is a collection of software tools that automates the process of installing, upgrading, configuring, and removing computer programs for a computer's operating system in a consistent manner."
 This means when you add new third-party libraries, no additional work is necessary to make them work on the server.
+* Dependency Resolution: This is a technology that provides a way to programmatically install, manage, and update third-party libraries.

 # What You'll Need
 Unfortunately, this process requires some resources that are not insubstantial.
 They are as follows: